 This section defines the roles, services and authentication mechanisms and methods with respect to the applicable FIPS 140-2 requirements.

 4.1 Roles

-The module supports a single instance of the two authorized roles: the Crypto Officer and the User.
-No support is provided for multiple concurrent operators or a Maintenance operator.
+The module supports a two authorized roles: A Crypto Officer Role and a User Role.
+No support is provided for a Maintenance operator.
+The module does not implement a bypass mode nor concurrent operators.